travis-ci/docs-travis-ci-com/user/caching.md

 in the cache.
 If you store archives larger than a few hundred megabytes in the cache, it is unlikely that you'll see a big speed improvement.

 Before the build, we check if a cached archive exists.
-If it does, we pull it down and unpack it to the specified locations.
+If it does, we download it and unpack it to the specified locations.

-After the build we check for changes in the directory, create a new archive and upload the updated archive back.
+After the build we check for changes in the directory, create a new archive with those changes, and upload it to the remote storage.

 The upload is currently part of the build cycle, but we're looking into improving that to happen outside of the build, giving faster build feedback.